-Phebe Tucker, MD, Director
+Phebe Tucker, MD, Vice Chair of Education

 Medical Student Education in the Department of Psychiatry enlivens all 4 years of medical school.
 Our courses, taught by a multidisciplinary faculty, include:

-Course Directors: Robert Blair, PhD
+Course Director: Robert Blair, PhD

-Associate Directors: Phebe Tucker, MD, Britta Ostermeyer, MD, Deepti Chrusciel, MD
+Associate Directors: Phebe Tucker, MD; Britta Ostermeyer, MD; Deepti Chrusciel, MD

-Clerkship Training Site
+Clerkship Training Sites

-MSIV Psychiatry Electives MSIV Electives
+MSIV PSYCHIATRY ELECTIVES MSIV Electives

 Course Director: Phebe Tucker, MD